Longest-processing-time-first scheduling: General objectives

 Then the LPT rule has a finite approximation ratio for minimizing sum(f(Ci)).

+Performance with divisible item sizes

+An important special case is that the item sizes form a divisible sequence (also called factored).
+A special case of divisible item sizes occurs in memory allocation in computer systems, where the item sizes are all powers of 2.
+If the item sizes are divisible, and in addition, the largest item sizes divides the bin size, then LPT always finds a scheduling that minimizes the maximum size, and maximizes the minimum size.

 Adaptations to other settings

 Besides the simple case of identical-machines scheduling, LPT has been adapted to more general settings.

 Uniform machines

 In uniform-machines scheduling, different machines may have different speeds.
 The LPT rule assigns each job to the machine on which its completion time will be earliest (that is, LPT may assign a job to a machine with a larger current load, if this machine is so fast that it would finish that job earlier than all other machines).